jasondavies/tt-isa-documentation/WormholeB0/TensixTile/TensixCoprocessor/MOPExpander.md

 ## Performance

 While not processing `MOP` or `MOP_CFG` instructions, each MOP Expander can ingest one instruction per cycle and emit one instruction per cycle.
-When emitting instructions, the MOP Expander will resolve as much control flow as neccessary to find the next `yield` statement, so the control flow is effectively free.
+When emitting instructions, the MOP Expander will resolve as much control flow as necessary to find the next `yield` statement, so the control flow is effectively free.

 Upon receiving a `MOP` instruction, a MOP Expander will ingest the `MOP` instruction and then emit a different sequence of instructions, at a rate of one instruction per cycle, only slowing down if backpressured from downstream.